foo-software/lighthouse-check-action/README.md

 Simple configuration or choose from a variety of features below.
 See the [example Lighthouse Check action implementation](#example-usage).

-- 💛 Lighthouse audit **multiple** URLs or just one.
+- Lighthouse audit **multiple** URLs or just one.
-- 💛 Save a record of all your audits via [Foo's Automated Lighthouse Check](#usage-automated-lighthouse-check-api).
+- Save a record of all your audits via [Foo's Automated Lighthouse Check](#usage-automated-lighthouse-check-api).
-- 💗 PR comments of audit scores.
+- PR comments of audit scores.
-- 💗 Save HTML reports locally.
+- Save HTML reports locally.
-- 💚 Upload HTML reports as artifacts.
+- Upload HTML reports as artifacts.
-- 💙 Upload HTML reports to AWS S3.
+- Upload HTML reports to AWS S3.
-- ❤️ Fail a workflow when minimum scores aren't met.
+- Fail a workflow when minimum scores aren't met.
 [Example at the bottom](#user-content-example-usage-failing-workflows-by-enforcing-minimum-scores).
-- 💜 **Slack** notifications.
-- 💖 Slack notifications **with Git info** (author, branch, PR, etc).
+- Slack notifications **with Git info** (author, branch, PR, etc).

 # Table of Contents